-The school facility includes classrooms, lab, computer room and library.
-The learning media is utilized as needed, including, video, DVDs, computer software.
+The school facility includes computer equipped classroom and administrative area.
+Computers are used for class assignments, in-class information resources and cooperative learning tool.
+The learning media is utilized as needed, including, video resources and computer software.
 All required equipment is provided for each program, including computers, medical supplies, manikins.